-The assignment materials will be submitted using the course Dropbox, Qualtrics, and PEAR (an electronic system of submission and peer evaluation).
+The assignment materials will be submitted using the course Dropbox and Qualtrics.
 Additional readings will be accessible through D2L/Courselink and Course Reserves (AERS).
 The results of assignments and examinations will also be posted on D2L/CourseLink.

 Course Policies

 Grading Policies